paulrobello/parllama/parllama/help.md

 * /prompt.load prompt_name - Load a custom prompt using current tabs model and temperature

 ## Prompts Tab
-Allows you to create, edit and execute custom prompts
+Allows you to create, edit, import and execute custom prompts

 ### Prompts Tab keys